Mth-Ryan/lspcli/README.md

 ## Usage

 You can see all commands and examples with the `--help` flag.
-Here some comands examples:
+Here some commands examples:
 ```bash
 lspcli list                               # list all tools
 lspcli install typescript-language-server # install one tool